 DPAS, a wholly-owned subsidiary of Banque Degroof Petercam Luxembourg S.A.
-(BDPL), is the result of the merger in 2016 of Degroof Gestion Institutionnelle - Luxembourg S.A. with Petercam Institutional Asset Management S.A.
-Approved as a UCITS management company in accordance with Chapter 15 of the law of 17 December 2010 and as an authorised alternative investment fund manager (AIFM), DPAS provides its services to the Degroof Petercam Group's UCIs as well as to third party initiators, thanks to the integrated UCITS/ AIFM services as well as a specific offering of Currency Hedging, Asset Management and Risk Management.
-With a balance sheet total of EUR 91.4 million and equity of EUR 25.3 million after the dividend payment of EUR 35 million in December 2022, DPAS ended 2022 with net income of EUR 16.2 million, down 32.5% compared to net income of EUR 24 million in 2021.
+(BDPL), is the result of the merger in 2016 of Degroof Gestion Institutionnelle -Luxembourg S.A. with Petercam Institutional Asset Management S.A.
+Approved as a UCITS management company in accordance with Chapter 15 of the law of 17 December 2010 and as an alternative investment fund manager (AIFM), DPAS provides its services to the Degroof Petercam Group's UCIs as well as to third party initiators, thanks to the integrated UCITS/AIFM services as well as a specific offering of Currency Hedging, Asset Management and Risk Management.

+With total assets of EUR 102.8 million and shareholders' equity of EUR 38 million, DPAS closed the 2023 financial year with a net profit of EUR 12.7 million, down 22% on the 2022 net profit of EUR 16.2 million.

-DPAS's assets under management or administration totalled EUR 49.2 billion at 31 December 2022, a decrease of 17.4% compared to the end of 2021.
-Assets under management for third-party originators also fell, to EUR 9.6 billion, representing 19% of total assets under management.
+DPAS assets under management or administration totalled EUR 49.9 billion at 31 December 2023, representing slight growth of 1.5% compared with the end of 2022.
+Assets under management for third-party originators also fell, to EUR 7.6 billion, representing 15% of total assets under management.

-The assets of Group UCIs for which DPAS acts as management company, AIFM or Administrative Agent reached EUR 39.6 billion at the end of 2022.
+The assets of Group UCIs for which DPAS acts as management company, AIFM or Administrative Agent reached EUR 42.3 billion at the end of 2023.

-At the end of December 2022, DPAS had a total of 120 employees in Luxembourg.
+By the end of December 2023, DPAS will employ a total of 124 people in Luxembourg.